-Let’s be honest, learning the definition and how to spell long medical terms such as esophagogastroduodenoscopy (e-sof-a-go-gas-tro-du-od-e-NOS-ko-pe) can be challenging.
+Learning the definition and spelling of a medical term such as esophagogastroduodenoscopy can be challenging.

 esophag – word root for esophagus